 How to Shave with Shaving Cream for Men

 Note: I’ve found this works best when applied after a shower and BEFORE towel drying (wiping off the excess is a good idea).
 You’re probably thinking, “Huh?
-An oil as a moisturizer?”
+Oil as a moisturizer?”
 It’s a unique dry kind of oil that’s not heavy and it absorbs faster than a lot of moisturizers on the market.
-One word of caution, however, it contains no SPF, so I would recommend using this as a night time moisturizer (or at times you won’t be in the sun).
+One word of caution, however, it contains no SPF, so I would recommend using this as a nighttime moisturizer (or at times you won’t be in the sun).

 A Hair and Beard Conditioner